Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • Postinor.

-Progesterone and hormone analogues are used in the development of pathological processes in the liver, the appearance of neoplasms in the mammary glands and reproductive organs, and if there is a risk of blood clots.
+Progesterone and hormone analogues are used for the development of pathological processes in the liver, the appearance of tumors in the mammary glands and reproductive organs, and when there is a risk of blood clots.

 Pregnin is a hormonal agent.
-This drug is made on the basis of synthetic progesterone.
-The therapeutic and biological effect of this drug is almost identical to that of the natural hormone produced by the corpus luteum.
-But there is evidence that Pregnin has a low activity compared to the natural hormone (at least 5 times).
+This drug is made on the basis of progesterone of synthetic origin.
+The therapeutic and biological effect of this medicine is almost identical to that of the natural hormone produced by the corpus luteum.
+But there is confirmation that Pregnin has low activity compared to the natural hormone (at least 5 times).

 1. Low functional activity of the corpus luteum;